MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - In-box OpenXR code updated.
 This is to provide best out-of-box experience for customers without Microsoft store access.
 - Medical partners can access 90fps eye tracking via Extended ET API.
-- Added the ability to uninstall apps in the device context.
 - Fixed an issue in AssignedAccessSettings where it was not providing correct result when kiosk mode was enabled for signed in user on HoloLens 2.

 ## Windows Holographic, version 22H1 - August 2022 Update